microprediction/microfunction/PLAN.md

 ### Benchmark iskater

-Parameterized by a depth parameter which controls the depth of the rabbit-hole
+We provide a benchmark iskater that makes self-referential use of the ecosystem.
+It is parameterized by a depth parameter which controls the depth of the rabbit-hole, and also a timescale parameter that warns us from leaving the microprediction domain.

 If depth or timescale do not permit, or the set of suppliers is empty:
 0. Uses a forever function to return answer with no fan-out